yuanyuanqiao/yuanyuanqiao.github.io/index.md

 #### School of Information and Communication Engineering, BUPT

+- *Deep Learning*, for undergraduates
 - *Big Data Analysis Technologies and Practices*, for international students, online (I am one of the group members)
-- *Deep Learning*, for undergraduates, preparing for launch (I am one of the group members)

 ## Experience

+- Visiting Scholar, Senseable City Laboratory, MIT, 09/2019 - Present
 - Associate Professor, School of Information and Communication Engineering, BUPT, 12/2017 - Present
 - Assistant Professor, School of Information and Communication Engineering, BUPT, 07/2014 - 12/2017